• jungle trees

 • Authentic community engagement

-• Culturally relevant environmental education and mentorship of teens
+• Culturally sustaining environmental education & mentorship

 • Elevate diverse voices in CAP leadership